error-try-again/QRGen/README.md

     Frontend: A Vite-React TSX application powered by NGINX proxying requests to the backend.
     SSL: NGINX reverse proxy with SSL termination using LetsEncrypt.

-The entire project is self-hostable and has been built over <s>a weekend</s> three weeks.
+The entire project is self-hostable and has been built over <s>a weekend</s>
+about a month.
 Although it's been thoroughly tested manually at the time of writing, unit tests are still a work in progress.

 There might be some unforeseen bugs and rough edges.
 For the future roadmap, skip to the the bottom of this README.
 If you encounter any bugs, please feel free to open an issue or a pull request so that I can investigate further.

 ## Features

 * Self-hostable QR code generation service (Docker)
 * Supports Bulk QR code generation (up to 1000 QR codes at a time)
 * Supports multiple QR code formats (URL, SMS, Email, Events, Phone, Geolocation, Wifi, Zoom, Contact, Text)
 * Supports multiple QR code sizes
 * Supports multiple QR code error correction levels
 * QR Generation APIs (POST /qr/generate) or (POST /qr/batch)